growan/wca-documents/wca-guidelines.md

 - 3a++) [ADDITION] By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate.
 - 3a+++) [CLARIFICATION] Competitors may borrow puzzles from other competitors privately, to use in competition.
 - 3a1+) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
-- 3d+) [REMINDER] In the past, painted/printed colours were allowed instead of stickers/tiles.
-This is no longer permitted.
+- 3d4+) [EXAMPLE] Examples of forbidden use of coloured plastic include: different plastic colour for "cross" pieces, different plastic colour for "last layer" pieces.
 - 3h+) [CLARIFICATION] Puzzles may be refined internally by sanding or lubricating.
-- 3h++) [EXAMPLE] Examples of enhancements include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, or the puzzles has more/different solved states.
+- 3h++) [REMINDER] Modifications of a puzzle must be in line with [Regulation 3a3](regulations:regulation:3a3).
+Examples of forbidden enhancements include: new moves are possible, normal moves are impossible, moves are done automatically, or the puzzles has more/different solved states.
-- 3j+) [REMINDER] In the past, engraved/embossed parts have been allowed.
-This is no longer permitted.
+- 3h+++) [CLARIFICATION] In the past, "pillowed" cubes and "stickerless" cubes were not allowed.
+This is no longer the case.
-- 3j2+) [CLARIFICATION] On Clock, all eighteen inner clock faces are considered similar pieces.
 - 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colour of the sticker/tile clearly recognisable.
 Unconventional logos are only permitted at the discretion of the Delegate.